skylight-hq/skylight.digital/_projects/usaf_arms.md

 - Developed a functional, modernized version of the Jumps Module
 - Initiated the process of modernizing the other modules of ARMS, including user research and technical discovery
+- Successfully transitioned all work over to the ARMS PMO for ongoing modernization
 {% endcapture %}

 {% include project.html